 It was an eye opener for large-scale employers.
 The days where annual reviews focus on what you didn’t accomplish or what you could have done better are giving way to giving employees ownership of the jobs they do and getting them to engage in their jobs by identifying and recognizing their areas of strength.

 Long before I was exposed to the results of the Gallup study, I recognized that most parents have a tendency to look at the children of their friends and acquaintances and see THOSE children for all the things they are.
 And then they look at their own children and see all the things their own offspring aren’t.
 That’s not a criticism of parents.
 Lord knows I’ve spent most of the last 30 years in the same pattern.
 All the way through high school, if any of my children brought home a report card that had three A’s, two B’s, and a D, it was the D that got attention.
 That kind of parenting behavior is rooted in all the hopes and dreams we have for our children because we love them.
 Now I think that approach is as counter-productive in aiding them to reach their potential as primarily focusing on the things they are good at, and not dwelling on their failures, is counter-intuitive.
 It’s simply not part of most of our parenting bags of tricks to ignore what we perceive as deficiencies.
 But good parents, like good employers, can learn to focus on areas of excellence, in order to maximize potential.
-They can learn that you cannot turn a weakness into a strength; that all we can really do is help those in our charge develop ways to minimize the impact of
+They can learn that you cannot turn a weakness into a strength; that all we can really do is help those in our charge develop ways to minimize the impact of the weaknesses.

 And so most of this is another iteration of that singular theme from yesterday.
 Chill.
 Recognize that she is what she is; assisted by her unique combination of genes and acknowledge that nature and nurture should work in harmony to bring her to her best.
 If she is going to be a lily, you can’t turn her into a cactus by withholding water.
 And, if she’s destined to thrive in the desert, more water than she needs will keep her from blooming.